Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

-The concrete result of interest to us was established in Section 5 of their work and we present it below as Theorem 4.1, result that allows us to produce families of Fano cone singularities $X$ of complexity 3 or complexity 4 such that their corresponding links $L=X \cap S^{2 N-1}$ of positive Sasakian metric do not admit any Sasaki extremal metrics in the whole Sasaki-Reeb cone.
-Among these examples, we obtain homotopy 9-spheres with Sasaki-Reeb cone of dimension 2 and these are given as 2-fold branched covers of $S^9$ whose branching loci are rational homology 7-spheres arising as links of not well-formed orbifolds described by invertible polynomials with singularities of chain-cycle type.
+In Subsection 4.1 we produce examples that provides some mild evidence that suggests that the answer to the first question may be no. In \cite{BvC}, Boyer and van Coevering defined a version of the K-stability of Collins and Székelyhidi \cite{CS} relative to a maximal torus and showed that the Lichnerowicz obstruction \cite{GMSY}, which obstructs the existence of Sasaki-Einstein metrics for the Reeb vector field associated to the embedding, can be improved to obtain a {\it generalized Lichnerowicz obstruction}: that is, an obstruction to the existence of extremal Sasaki metrics for every Reeb vector field in the Sasaki-Reeb cone, see Theorem 4.1 below.
+This result allows us to produce families of Fano cone singularities $X$ of complexity 3 or complexity 4 such that their corresponding links $L=X \cap S^{2 N-1}$ of positive Sasakian metric do not admit any Sasaki extremal metrics in the whole Sasaki-Reeb cone.
+We manufacture these examples from Berglund-H\"ubsch duals of links of invertible polynomials with chain-cycle type singularities of the form which were studied in \cite{CGL}.
+These duals are not well-formed links and under certain conditions on the weights and the degree they admit Sasaki-Einstein metrics.
+From these links, we obtain homotopy 9-spheres with Sasaki-Reeb cone of dimension 2 and these are given as 2-fold branched covers of $S^9$ whose branching loci are rational homology 7-spheres arising as links of not well-formed orbifolds described by invertible polynomials described as Thom-Sebastiani sum of singularities of chain and cycle type, see Theorem 4.3.
 Similarly, we produce examples of rational homology $(4k+3)$-spheres and homotopy $(4k+1)$-spheres with Sasaki-Reeb cone of dimension $k$ with no extremal Sasaki metrics.
-Other examples can be generated when one considers certain types of Thom-Sebastiani sums of chain type singularities: if the corresponding link satisfies the Lichnerowicz obstruction of Gauntlett, Martelli, Sparks and Yau then its Berglund-H\"ubsch dual admits a deformation in its moduli which satisfies the improved Lichnerowicz obstruction of Boyer and van Coevering, that is, a deformation that is obstructed to admitting extremal Sasaki metrics in its whole cone.
-So for certain types of polynomials (see Theorem 4.4, Theorem 4.7 and Theorem 4.9), the Berglund-Hübsch transpose rule can be interpreted as a map that transform the classical Lichnerowicz obstruction into the improved version of this obstruction.
-It would be interesting to determine in a systematic manner a larger family of invertible polynomials with that feature.
+All these examples spheres produced here are links of invertible polynomials that cannot be written as Brieskorn-Phams polynomials.

+With respect to the second question, in Subsections 4.2 and 4.3, we exhibit families of links $L_f(\mathbf{w}, d)$ with one dimensional Sasaki-Reeb cone not admitting extremal Sasaki metrics that via the Berglund-H\"ubsch rule produce links with Sasaki-Reeb cones of dimension greater than one and such that their whole Sasaki-Reeb cones do not admit extremal Sasaki metrics.
+More precisely, the dual link $L_{f^{T}}(\tilde{\mathbf{w}}, \tilde{d})$ admits a perturbation in its local moduli, that is, an element in the complex space of weighted homogeneous polynomials of degree $\tilde{d}$, $H^0(\mathbb{P}(\tilde{\mathbf{w}}),\mathcal{O}(\tilde{d})),$ which determines a link whose Sasaki-Reeb cone is enlarged and which remains obstructed to admitting extremal Sasaki metrics.